↑

 • Sour cream, bacon, and fresh chives from the garden.

-• Brummel & Brown Yogurt Spread, parmesan cheese, and garden fresh sweet basil cut into a pretty chiffonade (thin ribbons)
+• Brummel & Brown Yogurt Spread, parmesan cheese, and garden fresh sweet basil cut into a pretty chiffonade (thin ribbons – see video at the end of this article).

 • Non-fat plain Greek yogurt, rosemary picked fresh from my garden, and sea salt for a Greek-inspired topping.